Remote Academic Advising

 - Highlight General Education and major requirements “Still needed”

-- Review the master schedule on Banner (Look Up Courses to Add, under the Registrar header in the Students tab)
+- Review the course schedule on Banner (Look Up Courses to Add, under the Registrar header in the Students tab)

 - Draft a tentative 2021 schedule to review